bpmolinari/nina/content/family/molinari/_index.md

 Bernardo featured in the lives of the two migrants of the next generation mentioned above, children of his half-sister Caterina.
 The first, Elisa Ferrari, was born in 1901 and arrived in 1923.
 Bernardo married Elisa in 1926.
 Sadly, the marriage was short-lived as Elisa (also called Elena) died of tuberculosis in September 1929.
 There were no children.
 We don't have any more than the bare facts.
 Presumably Elena was ill for some time.
 This was the era of the TB sanatoria.
 There was no cure.

-The second, Battista Della Torre, was born in 1907 and arrived in 1924.
+The second, Giovanni Battista Della Torre, was born in 1907 and arrived in 1924.
+He seemed to be known as Battista to the family.
 We have his photograph

 {{< figure src="GiovanniBattistaDellaTorre.jpeg"
            caption= "Battista Della Torre.
 1924"